ayushxx7/ayush-mandowara-blog/content/Git/02-Change-Author-of-Git-Commit.md

 Assume for clarity of exposition that 03f482d6 is the commit whose author we are trying to replace, and 42627abe is the commit with the new author.

-4. Checkout the commit we are trying to modify.
+3. Checkout the commit we are trying to modify.

 ```
 git checkout 03f482d6
 ```

-5. Make the author change.
+4. Make the author change.

 ```
 git commit --amend --author "New Author Name <New Author Email>"
 ```

-6. Now we have a new commit with hash assumed to be 42627abe.
+5. Now we have a new commit with hash assumed to be 42627abe.

-7. Checkout the original branch.
+6. Checkout the original branch.
 For example if the original branch was master.

 ```
 git checkout master
 ```

-8. Replace the old commit with the new one locally.
+7. Replace the old commit with the new one locally.

 ```
 git replace 03f482d6 42627abe
 ```

-9. Rewrite all future commits based on the replacement.
+8. Rewrite all future commits based on the replacement.

 ```
 git filter-branch -- --all
 ```

-10. Remove the replacement for cleanliness.
+9. Remove the replacement for cleanliness.

 ```
 git replace -d 03f482d6
 ```

-11. Push the new history (only use --force if the below fails, and only after sanity checking with git log and/or git diff).
+10. Push the new history (only use --force if the below fails, and only after sanity checking with git log and/or git diff).

 ```
 git push --force-with-lease
 ```

-Note: Instead of 8-10 you can just rebase onto new commit:
+Note: Instead of 7-9 you can just rebase onto new commit:

 ```
 git rebase -i 42627abe
 ```

-Next Blog: How to set a specific username for a specific repository. https://stackoverflow.com/a/55096250/7048915